 8. Investor-Level Cash Flow Statements

-A note investor needs cash-in, cash-out, and net distribution by period — not a pile of borrower-level data to assemble themselves.
+A note investor needs cash-in, cash-out, and net distribution by period — not a pile of borrower-level data to assemble independently.
 Cash flow at the investor tier is table stakes.

 - Period-over-period cash receipts by note